eccentricexit/iuvo/README.md

 > The decentralized health services marketplace.

 On `iuvo`, you can hire doctors or put your services up on a list to be hired.
+Built for educational purposes.

 ## Table of Contents
 - [Table of Contents](#table-of-contents)